RX Safety Glasses

 - Every pair of sunglasses or sports glasses does not block 100% of UV rays.
 They are only able to block a certain percentage and if you are unsure about the level of protection you are getting from your frame, take them to an optician or your eye doctor to get them tested.
 Most of them have specialized instruments, such as spectrophotometers, that allow them to measure the amount of visible and UV rays the lenses can block.

 - Almost every pair of RX Safety Glasses can block a small amount of HEV rays, but some other tints are known to work as a better shield against it.
-Some popular tints used for blocking blue light are bronze or reddish brown colors.
+Some popular tints used for blocking blue light are bronze or reddish-brown colors.

 - Remember, even if you are standing under a shade, your eyes are absorbing the harmful radiation from the reflection of buildings and other objects around you.
 It is better to wear glasses that are coated to repel the rays.

 - People with dark skin are known to have a natural coat of protection against UV and HEV rays.
-The pigment present in the skin that turns the skin dark also possesses the ability to absorb the rays and not be harmed much from it.
+The pigment present in the skin that turns the skin dark also possesses the ability to absorb the rays and not be harmed much by them.
 Thus, people with white skin are deprived of this natural gift and they should be more careful about wearing proper protective glasses and sunscreen.
-But in no way does this mean that people with darker skin tone can never get skin cancer.
+But in no way does this mean that people with darker skin tones can never get skin cancer.
 The eyes of a black person are affected equally by radiation as that of a white person.

 - If you are riding a motorbike or are going skiing, you will need to wear your RX Safety Glasses because your eyes are vulnerable to many threats.
 When going at high speeds, you don’t even get time to blink to avoid crashing.
 Keeping your eyes open to the air is damaging because your eyes can dry out causing a burning sensation, or even distort your cornea.
 What if something falls in your eye?
 It can go deep because of the force and you might end up in a terrible situation just because you weren’t careful enough.